Kaede was aghast as she trekked into the wasteland north of town.

 The Samaran girl scowled.
 There really were no good answers.

-"Then maybe we can bury him with some of the... less obvious things.
+"Then maybe we can bury him with some of the... more inconspicuous things.
 The rest should be burned," Kaede determined despite the ache in her chest.
 "I'm sure he would have preferred that we never found out to begin with."

 Lithium salts...
 Kaede considered as the two girls returned to Robert's will some time later.